 How Mindcore Technologies Helps Reduce Breach Risk

-Mindcore reduces security breach exposure by focusing on how breaches really occur, not just compliance checklists:
+Mindcore reduces security breach meaning exposure by focusing on how breaches really occur, not just compliance checklists:

 - Identity-centric security architecture